rusenask/rusenask/README.md

 Currently hacking on:

-- 🔭 I’m currently working on [webhookrelay](https://webhookrelay.com), [keel](https://keel.sh), [sunstone](https://about.sunstone.dev/) and [Apollo](https://apollo-technologies.com).
-I am also available for a mid to long-term contracts.
+- 🔭 I’m currently working on [webhookrelay](https://webhookrelay.com), [Meteron AI](https://meteron.ai) and [Lightning AI](https://lightning.ai).

-- 💬 Ask me about Kubernetes, Golang, ML/Data science.
-- 📫 How to reach me: karolis@webhookrelay.com
+If you would like to do anything interesting in AI space - feel free to ping me!